altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "She is very reluctant to see you go."<br/>
 "Hmm?
 Ahh, you mean Ms Fanrine.
 A lot has happened after all..."<br/>
 Because she was traveling with Regis, she met in life threatening danger.
 Marked by assassins, soldiers bared their blades at them, and they travelled for several days in the treacherous hills.<br/>
-Why didn’t Fanrine hate Regis?
+Why didn’t Fanrine hate Regis?<br/>
-Wasn’t that the biggest mystery?
+Wasn’t that the biggest mystery?<br/>
 How unfathomable.<br/>
 Clarisse narrowed her eyes.<br/>
 "Yes, a lot of things."<br/>